makinacorpus/corpus-dockerregistry/doc/Hack.md

 salt-call --local -lall mc_project.deploy yourproject
 # The next command is supposed to launch manually your app
 /srv/projects/*/bin/launch.sh
-# you can then stop it and hack again and again
 # Wash, Since, Repeat, Enjoy
 ```
 ***NOTE***: the "salt-call" dance is only needed when you changed something to the deployment, you may not have to run it.